 - Electrical connector: Line up male connector on the lens with the female connector on the connector slide assembly. - Insert lens: Align the tabs on the lens plate lock with the slots in the lens retainer ring.
-Push the lens in until the tabs touch the back of the retainer ring. - Rotate the lens: To ensure the lens is secured in the lens mount, turn it clockwise until you feel the tabs on the lens butting against the end stops on the lens mount retaining ring.
-To ensure the locking pin is properly engaged, turn the lens counter-clockwise.
-If the lens does not turn counter-clockwise, the locking pin is properly engaged.
-If the lens turns counter-clockwise, the locking pin is not properly engaged; in this case, turn it clockwise and pull the lens plunger assembly out until the plunger assembly stops.
-Recheck by turning the lens counter-clockwise.
-The lens should not rotate. - (optional): For added stability, secure the adjustment screws provided on the lens-retaining ring (see Figure 4.11).
+Push the lens in approximately 1⁄2 inch. - Rotate the lens: Rotate the lens clockwise until the tabs are tightly secured and the lens release button CLICK. - Secure lock-down screws (optional): For added stability, secure the adjustment screws provided on the lens-retaining ring (see Figure 4.11).
 If you have installed a large zoom lens, one or more of the screws may be inaccessible-simply tighten those that are accessible (Figure 4.12).